microsoft/hlsl-specs/proposals/0049-variable-groupshared-memory.md

 be a multiple of 4.
 * At most one `GroupSharedLimit` attribute per entry point; duplicates are an error.
-* Applies only to compute, mesh, amplification shaders.
+* Applies only to compute, node, mesh, amplification shaders.
 * The attribute does NOT itself reserve memory; it constrains static usage. i.e. the calculated shared memory usage of the shader must always be <= this value.